 "I certainly think it's just something, an alternative for kids to get psyched about," said Barclay.
 "All my friends are doing it and, you know, as the word kind of passes on throughout the school once other people find out that their friends are doing it it kind of becomes a big social gathering.
 I think it will be a lot of fun."

 Members of SRAC, Birch and Jesliyn Amsden from The Collaborative have been planning the event for the past two months.
-Being that they are trying to promote a substance free event series, Birch - who thought of holding the run/walk - said having a 5K as the main fundraiser seemed to make sense.

 "Having been the cross country coach for the past few years it's always sort of been my little fantasy to have a 5K.
 I think it just really speaks to our community having a fun event like this where people are exercising," said Birch.
 "I love that it's a walk.
 I wanted it to be a walk and a run and so I just started putting it out there to kids and it really caught on with not only the students, but the adults in our community and it just seemed like a natural fundraising event."